-Tamales are a delicious Mexican dish: a dough made from Masa Harina flour encases fillings such as shredded chicken, ground beef, vegetables or cheese.
-They’re cooked wrapped in corn husks so they can be eaten straight from the husk.
-That means no plates are needed so there are less dishes to wash!
+Tamales are a delicious Mexican dish, perfect for eating out of hand like tortillas, a taco or burrito.
+A dough made from Masa Harina flour encases fillings such as shredded chicken, ground beef, vegetables or cheese.
+They are wrapped in corn husks then cooked in a pan.

-Reheating tamales isn’t difficult at all.
-If you’ve got an oven, steamer, grill, microwave or stove top, you’ll be able to easily reheat tamales that taste scrumptious.
+Reheating tamales isn’t tricky.
+If you’ve got an oven, grill, microwave, stovetop, or steamer you can reheat tamales that taste like the freshly made version.

-If you’ve got time on your side I recommend using an oven to reheat your tamales.
-This option keeps them moist and fresh on the inside, like they’d just been made.
+If time is on your side, use an oven to reheat your tamales.
+This option keeps them moist and fresh on the inside like fresh ones.

 Want to learn more about the best cookware for your needs?
 Check out my massive guide to cookware which goes into heaps of detail about what to look out for when choosing the right pan for cooking.

-While you’re at it, toss on some corn wrapped in foil for a complete meal!
+- While you’re at it, cook some corn wrapped in foil for a complete meal.

-This is a great option if you need to eat now but won’t provide the best end result.
+A microwave is an excellent option if you are in a hurry.
+However, this option won’t provide the best result.
 You’ll find the dough tends to dry out and it doesn’t have that same fresh flavor.

 Warning: The corn husks really trap that heat in so be careful when you remove them.